Greenhouse whitefly, this snow-white aphid lays its eggs on the underside of leaves.

 Some scents keep greenhouse whiteflies away, such as marigolds, basil and apple-of-Peru (Nicandra physalodes); plant these among plants in the vegetable garden and in the greenhouse.

-The parasitic wasp is a natural enemy and is used in horticulture in greenhouses to to control the grenhouse whitefly.
+The parasitoid wasp is a natural enemy and is used in horticulture in greenhouses to to control the grenhouse whitefly.

-Provide the windows with insect screens at greenhouses to keep the flies out.
+Provide the windows with insect-proof mesh at greenhouses to keep the flies out.

 Remove weeds (because often host plants of the greenhouse whitefly) can maintain the infestation.